Difficult Struggles, and Tragic Ending of the Song Dynasty

-In the year 1273, Kublai put his army together, cut off the connection between those two cities, and concentrated his fire to the smaller city Fancheng.
+In 1273, Kublai put his army together, cut off the connection between those two cities, and concentrated his fire on the smaller city of Fancheng.

-Hundreds of his remaining warriors continued to fight in streets, until they were all covered by countless scars, and then jumped into big fire.
+Song’s commanders and hundreds of his remaining warriors continued to fight in the streets until they were all covered by countless scars and then jumped into big fires.

-In the end, the Mongolia army slaughtered everyone in the city.
+In the end, the Mongol army slaughtered everyone in the city.

 Losing of Important Military Site Xiangyang